John Hancock Insurance

 What is the goal of the John Hancock Vitality Program?

-John Hancock Vitality is designed to help people live longer, healthier lives.
-The program rewards members with Vitality Points when they complete healthy activities.
+John Hancock Vitality is designed to help people live longer, healthier lives and help them save money.
+The program awards members Vitality Points when they complete healthy activities.
 The more Vitality Points a member has, the higher their Vitality Status.
 The higher the Vitality Status, the greater the rewards!

 What are Vitality Points and how do I earn them?

 Members who complete healthy activities, such as going to the gym, taking a walk or watching a nutrition webinar, are awarded Vitality Points.
 The more points you earn, the higher your Vitality Status and the greater your rewards.
 Members can earn points by recording their healthy activities on a fitness device, through the John Hancock Vitality mobile app or online at JohnHancockVitality.com.